Our service now covers areas all across Canada

-Lastly, note that dry rot can have important health consequences.
+Thirdly, note that dry rot can have important health consequences.
 It can cause respiratory problems such as bronchitis or asthma and lead to sinus or ear infections.
 When ingested, one should know that dry rot spores are toxic and can cause allergic reactions.

 If the dry rot keeps proliferating after you’ve solved the issues that were causing it, the best remaining option is to opt for is a fungicide treatment program.
 This treatment contains three steps.
 First of all, the wood must be stripped in order to be fully bare.
 This step serves to remove the wood that has been infected and is therefore already dead, to leave only wood that can still be saved.

 Masonry joints will also be treated with a similar technique, meaning that the joints that have been attacked by dry rot will have to be cleared out and replaced.
 Before the new grout is applied, the bricks must be disinfected using a flame torch.